- 1. How did the project come about?

 CCT has also undertaken comprehensive market research into the rental demand for the health room through interviews with NHS and private health practitioners.
 This has uncovered some current demand and led to robust estimates of rental income.
 If rentals are less than expected income will be reduced.
 However, as there are no significant staff costs associated with the health rooms, losses are not expected.

 - 10. How will the gardens be maintained?

 An allowance has been made in the business plan for some grounds maintenance such a regular mowing and maintaining paved areas.
 However, CCT aims to develop a strong supported volunteer base at the hub through which a range of community and therapeutic gardening activities can take place and it is hoped that different groups will be able to develop and care for different areas.
 Soft fruits and herb areas could be maintained as part of café activities and also provide fresh and home-made produce for the café.

 - 11. The Glascairn junction is already congested & sometimes dangerous.
 What's going to be done to improve this junction?

 Outline planning consents for both the new private housing and the community site require road improvements prior to any development taking place.
 These include junction improvements to enhance visibility splays, widening of the Glascairn Road along the site boundary and the provision of pavements along both road boundaries.
-There will be a new pedestrian walkway across the Glascairn Road which, for safety reasons, will need to be sited well back from the junction.
+There will be a new pedestrian walkway across the Glascairn Road near the shop.